gtfisher/rock-paper-scissors-demo-app/README.md

 # Rock Paper Scissors Spring Boot Example App

-  Based on this blog postby Jan Kronquist  on aggragate + [Event Sourcing Distilled](https://www.jayway.com/2013/03/08/aggregates-event-sourcing-distilled/) this is a demo app that shows CQRS/Event Sourcing Spring Boot Java Application.
+  Based on this blog postby Jan Kronquist  on [Aggregate + Event Sourcing Distilled](https://www.jayway.com/2013/03/08/aggregates-event-sourcing-distilled/) this is a demo app that shows CQRS/Event Sourcing Spring Boot Java Application.

 ## This is still WIP at this time